 Care And Love For A Spitz Dog

 As mentioned, one of the defining traits of spitz dogs is their double-layered, heavy coats.
-This alone can pose a challenge for owners if they don’t have the right brush or fail to groom their dog altogether.
-Matted and tangled fur is a reality for any spitz dog owner.
+This alone can pose a challenge for pet parents if they don’t have the right brush or fail to groom their dog altogether.
+Matted and tangled fur is a reality for any spitz dog lover.

 However, it’s vital to note that a brush alone will not help care for your spitz dog’s coat because a brush will only take care of the top layer.
 Combs will be equally essential to care for your dog’s coat and detangle fur closer to the skin.

 With that, don’t be discouraged if you’re looking to adopt a spitz dog.
 While their fur requires a little extra maintenance, they will love you back tenfold for all the care you give them.

 Do you have a spitz type dog?
 What do you love most about them?
 Let us know in the comments below!